 Bringing up the rear is Bolivia.
 The Bolivian government authorizes its military to shoot down planes suspected of transporting cocaine, and special anti-narcotics police burned over 3,300 pounds of seized contraband in May 2014.
 Cultivation of the coca leaf in Bolivia dropped by 9 percent in 2013, thanks in part to more education among locals and an aggressive government policy.14

 Getting Help for a Cocaine Problem

-Although cocaine isn’t the dominant drug it was for the last couple decades of the 20th century, it nonetheless remains a wicked, potent substance that can poison the lives and relationships of its users.
-Families have been destroyed and families have been ruined by the ever-expanding ripples of cocaine addiction.
-But it doesn’t have to be that way.
+Although cocaine isn’t the dominant drug today that it was during the 20th century, it remains a potent substance that poisons the lives of its users.
+Evidence-based treatment for cocaine addiction, however, gives users the chance to heal.

 Here at The Oaks at La Paloma, we help patients understand why they started using cocaine and teach them tools to stop using it.
 Please call our admissions coordinators today at 901-350-4575 to find out how to start getting better.

 1 Miller, Richard J. “A brief history of cocaine.”
 Salon.
 7 Dec.
 2013.
 Web.
 Accessed 5 June 2017.

 2 Vallely, Paul.
 “Drug that spans the ages: The history of cocaine.”
 Independent.
 2 Mar.
 2006.
 Web.
 Accessed 5 June 2017.

 3 Medicine in 1860s Victoria.
 “Cocaine for Children?”
 Accessed 5 June 2017.